- Social Initiatives

 Women: 24 (100%)

-- *1 Personnel evaluations conducted while an employee is on childcare leave or nursing care leave will never work against the employee in terms of receiving a raise, promotion, or bonus.
+- *1 Childcare leave or nursing care leave will never work against the employee in terms of personnel evaluations, pay raises, promotions, or bonuses.

 - *2 Percentage of employees still working 12 months after returning to work.